peteha/ollamabuild/README.md

-# Simple Running of AI Models VMware
+# Ollama Running of AI Models in VMware ESX

 ## Resources